BrowserStackCE/browserstack-examples-cucumber-testng/README.md

   This run profile executes the entire test suite in parallel on a single BrowserStack browser.
 Please refer to your [BrowserStack dashboard](https://automate.browserstack.com/) for test results.

-  - Note: By default, this execution would run maximum 5 test threads in parallel on BrowserStack.
-Refer to the section ["Configuring the maximum parallel test threads for this repository"](#Configuring-the-maximum-parallel-test-threads-for-this-repository) for updating the parallel thread count based on your requirements.

 ### Run the entire test suite in parallel on multiple BrowserStack browsers